Adidas x Disney Campus 80 Cheshire Cat sneaker is designed for a trip to Wonderland

 The German brand has been on a collaboration spree through 2022.
 It has already released items in collaboration with South Park, Taqueria Orinoco, DAYZ, and Rimowa.
 Adidas has also released products in collaboration with luxury fashion brands Balenciaga and Gucci.

-The brand has also been releasing shoes that are based on iconic movies, including Christmas classics such as Home Alone 2: Lost in New York (1992).
+The brand has also been releasing shoes that are based on iconic movies, including Christmas and holiday season classics such as Home Alone 2: Lost in New York (1992).

 Recently, Adidas teamed up with Dr. Seuss Enterprises to release the Forum Low sneaker ahead of the holiday season.
 Based on Dr. Seuss’ famous fictional character Grinch, the shoe has a distinctive green colourway.
 It features the character’s iconic eyes on the tongue and the character’s sidekick, Max, as jewels on the laces.